stillbigjosh/feedforward-neuralnetwork/README.md

 # neuralnetwork
-The Python code build up from scratch of the Neural Network meant to predict the test scores of student by their wake and study hours(linear regression).
+The Python code build up from scratch of Feed Forward Neural Network meant to predict the test scores of students by their wake and study hours(linear regression).

+Ground truths.
 [sleep, study] >> [score]
 [3, 5] >> [75]
 [5, 10] >> [90]